2-XL: Tiger Electronics version

 Tiger Electronics re-introduced 2-XL in 1992.
 Instead of using 8-track cartridge tapes, this version used cassette tapes that were twice the length of the tapes in the previous version and had a better sound quality.
 Freeman again recorded the 2-XL voice for the cassette tapes in a professional sound studio.
 In addition to eyes that would light up, the toy now sported a circle for a mouth that could light up as the machine talked.
 The toy could now run on batteries and had a headphone jack.
 Instead of the buttons simply switching tracks on the 8-track tape as in the old version, the cassette version took advantage of the fact that a cassette has a total of four tracks - one for the left and right channel on each side.
 The tape head in the player could play any of the four parallel tracks, based on which button was pressed.
 Playing a 2-XL tape in a standard tape player would result in different audio on the left and right channels, and if the reverse side was played, one would hear the other two tracks played in reverse.

-Using all four tracks simultaneously was unique to 2-XL and provided the basis for the interactive give and take.
+Using all four tracks simultaneously in one direction was not unique in toys to the 2-XL since the concept had been borrowed from the Talk 'n Play educational system in existence from 1983-1992 and provided the basis for the interactive give and take on both toys.
+That concept in turn had been borrowed both from early home-portastudio cassette recorders with the built-in mixing board used by garage bands to put their demos together to try and get hired or get a record deal.
+The earliest instances were the 4.0 surround sound cassette experiments in the mid '70s to again try to supplant with a cassette counterpart the quadraphonic 8-track (which was just as prone to breaking and jamming as the original 2-XL tapes).

-As with the previous version, this version could play any standard tape of similar tape, but the user needed to first push the "Question" button (or the "2/A/No" button would work as well, playing the correct channel).
-Pressing three or four buttons would play one of the channels on the reverse side of the tape backwards.
+As with the previous version, this version could play any standard type of similar tape, but the user needed to first push the "Question" button (or the "2/A/No" button would work as well, playing the correct (left/dominant) channel of the (forward/A-side) of the program.
+Pressing buttons labeled 3 or 4 would play the left or right channel of the B-side of the tape in reverse.